Staff & Council

 Dr Jo Sadgrove – Council Member

-Jo is an academic researcher in the Centre for Religion and Public Life at the University of Leeds.
+Jo is an academic researcher in the Centre for Religion and Public Life at the University of Leeds and Research and Learning Advisor at the Anglican mission agency, USPG.
 She is interested in faith based international development both as an academic researcher and a practitioner and is interested in translating across these sectors.